behzadh/FacebookMarketplaceRecommendationRankingSystem/README.md

 # Facebook Marketplace RRC (Recommendation Ranking System)

-> Facebook Marketplace Search Ranking is a projrct, in which we will develop and train a multimodal model that accepts images and text.
+> Facebook Marketplace Search Ranking is a project, in which we will develop and train a multimodal model that accepts images and text.
 The output of the model generates embedding vectors that are helpful to make recommendations to buyers using their demographic information.